rackerlabs/support-how-to/content/cloud-servers/check-linux-configuration-files-for-syntax-errors.md

 This article describes how to check the Linux&reg; configuration for Secure Shell (SSH), Apache&reg;, and Nginx&reg;, which helps you to troubleshoot errors.
 For example, you might make a change to a configuration file and introduce a syntax error.
-As a result, when you restart or reload the service, it shows an error and fails to restart, resulting in downtime.
+As a result, when you restart or reload the service, it shows an error and fails to restart, which results in downtime.

 ### SSH